 Contracted Rates

 Contracted rates are useful when customers are located in deregulated markets that have separate rate structures for energy supply versus transmission and delivery services.
-The term "contracted rate" refers to any situation where a customer's electricity bill is divided between two providers: one for the energy itself (the "supply rate") and another for the right to use the transmission and distribution system to deliver that energy to their premises (the "transmission and distribution" or "T&D" rate).
+The term "contracted rate" refers to any situation where a customer's electricity bill is divided between two providers: one for the energy itself, called the supply rate, and another for the right to use the transmission and distribution system to deliver that energy, called the transmission and distribution or T&D rate.

 Typically, customers in these markets can choose from many different providers for their energy supply, but they have no choice for delivery services.
 The Arcadia Signal calculation APIs support this situation.
 The rates for energy supply can be passed into the calculator as separate rate inputs and will be used to replace some or all of the tariff's energy supply components.